World Tag League (NJPW): 2003

 The 2003 G1 Tag League, featuring 8 teams, was held from October 15 to October 30.
 The match between Mike Barton and Jim Steele and Hiroshi Tanahashi and Yutaka Yoshie did not have the usual 30-minute time limit as it was also for Tanahashi and Yoshie's IWGP World Tag Team Championship, giving it a 60-minute time limit.
+Winners Osamu Nishimura and Hiroyoshi Tenzan received their title match on December 14 and were successful in dethroning champions Hiroshi Tanahashi and Yutaka Yoshie.